Niraj-Dilshan/Infinite-box/README.md

 # Infinite Box

 Welcome to Infinite Box, a super cool and easy-to-use Dockerized environment designed to empower users with seamless access to powerful tools like qBittorrent and FileBrowser.
+This is supper easy to use easy to setup more secure seedbox environment.

 ## Features

 - **qBittorrent**: A powerful and easy-to-use BitTorrent client with a web-based user interface.
 - **FileBrowser**: A simple file management and sharing web tool.
+- **One Command Install**: Full script will run from single command

 ## Quick Start